Acurast/acurast-core/pallets/acurast/README.md

 Allows to update the list of allowed sources for a previously registered job.

+### updateJobAssignments

+Allows to assign a registered job to a processor, so that it can later call `fulfill`.

 ### fulfill

 Allows to post the fulfillment of a registered job.
+The `fulfill` call will fail if the job was not previously assigned to the origin.
 The fulfillment structure consists of:

 - The ipfs url of the `script` executed.
 - The `payload` bytes representing the output of the `script`.